sid115/nix-core/README.md

   help                 Show this help message

 Options (for NixOS and Home Manager):
   -H, --host <host>    Specify the target hostname.
-Default: $HOSTNAME -p, --path <path>    Set the path to the flake directory.
+Default: $(hostname) -p, --path <path>    Set the path to the flake directory.
 Default: ~/.config/nixos -U, --update         Update flake inputs
-  -r, --rollback       Don't build the new configuration, but use the previous generation instead -t, --show-trace     Show detailed error messages -d, --dry-build      Build the configuration without applying it
+  -r, --rollback       Don't build the new configuration, but use the previous generation instead -t, --show-trace     Show detailed error messages

 NixOS only options:
-  -b, --build-host <user@example.com>     Use a remote host for building the configurationvia SSH -T, --target-host <user@example.com>    Deploy the configuration to a remote host via SSH
+  -B, --build-host <user@example.com>     Use a remote host for building the configuration via SSH -T, --target-host <user@example.com>    Deploy the configuration to a remote host via SSH

 Home Manager only options:
   -u, --user <user>    Specify the username.
-Default: $HOME_USER
+Default: $(whoami)
 ```

+Use the environment variable `NIX_SSHOPTS` to pass additional options to ssh.

 ## Templates